Quick Guide to Spain

 For a run-of-the-mill but no less fun experience, waterparks always succeed in pleasing the whole family.
 Aguamar Water Park in Ibiza takes the cake in being one of Spain's best.
 From the Black Hole to Super Toboggan, zip, zoom and slide around for the day in the sun.

 For a large percentage of us, a holiday in Spain means nothing more and nothing less than days spent sunbathing and swimming, accompanied by eating and drinking, which carries on into the night with partying!
 Fancy branching out?
 How about a day trip to picturesque Ronda, time spent strolling the Alhambra Palace in Granada, or a quick trip to the futuristic style of the Science Park in Valencia.

 If you want to mix it up without moving too far from your sunlounger, then you could time your holiday to coincide with one of the local festivals.
-Many resorts boast annual festivals, but be sure to book early in 2013 or 2014 to get the cheapest prices!
-Or of course you could make the event to focal point of your holiday in Spain.
-Read on for inspiration...
+Many resorts boast annual festivals, but be sure to book early in 2018 to get the cheapest prices!
+Or of course you could make the event the focal point of your holiday in Spain.

 There are so many cheap flights to Spain holiday destinations that you'll be spoilt for choice.
 Thanks to low-cost airlines you can now get to virtually all of Spain for less than a return train ticket here in the UK.
 There's just no excuse not to arrange yourself a cheap holiday to Spain and soak up the sun, delicious food and great culture.
 Plus, since there are so many great resorts, there are loads of last minute deals to be found as well.
 Great if you don't mind where you go!